 What does “raising them right” entail?
 While that may mean different things to everyone, to me it means raising kids who are kind, compassionate, and respectful towards all people.
 Kids with a strong sense of empathy and a willingness to help others.
 Basically, kids who will make this world a much brighter place.
 Let’s talk about some things we can do to ensure that happens.

-The world would be a much brighter place if everyone valued compassion above being “right.”
-If we want to change the way people behave on a grand scale, though, we have to change how we react to our kids on a personal level.
+The world would be so much brighter if we switched things up and started valuing compassion above being right.
+If someone could say “I made a mistake” without worrying about being made to feel like a fool.
+If we want to change the way people behave on that grand of a scale, though, we have to change how we react to our kids on a personal level.

 Here’s the good news- you don’t have to spend money to teach your kids about compassion.
 Remember, being kind has nothing to do with opening your wallet and everything to do with opening your heart.
 Maybe start a family dinner tradition where everyone talks about something kind that they either did or witnessed that day.
 If you need some help getting inspired, try reading these great books that teach kids about kindness.

 While you’re at it, encourage your kids to be the NICE kid at school.
 Share this quote below with them to remind them that being kind towards others is more important than having the “right” clothes or even the best grades.